andrea-pugliatti/deck-lab/README.md

 ## Directory Structure & Architecture

-The application is organized into modular layers so the frontend and backend stay focused on their responsibilities:
+The code is split into modular layers.
+The frontend and backend each own their responsibilities:

 ```text
 deck-lab/